Menu

 2019

-Letitia James was elected Attorney General in 2018.
-Prior to her election, she served as the Public Advocate for New York City and as New York City Council Member for the 35th District, where she worked to improve living conditions in the city.
-She began her legal career as a public defender at the Legal Aid Society and went on to head the Brooklyn Regional Office of the New York State AG’s Office.
-She is the first woman of color...
+Letitia James was elected as attorney general in 2018 and was reelected in 2022.
+Prior to her election, she served as the public advocate for New York City and as New York City Council Member for the 35th District, where she worked to improve living conditions in the city.
+She began her legal career as a public defender at the Legal Aid Society and went on to head the Brooklyn regional office of the New York state AG’s office.
+She is...

 Read more

-Letitia James was elected Attorney General in 2018.
-Prior to her election, she served as the Public Advocate for New York City and as New York City Council Member for the 35th District, where she worked to improve living conditions in the city.
-She began her legal career as a public defender at the Legal Aid Society and went on to head the Brooklyn Regional Office of the New York State AG’s Office.
+Letitia James was elected as attorney general in 2018 and was reelected in 2022.
+Prior to her election, she served as the public advocate for New York City and as New York City Council Member for the 35th District, where she worked to improve living conditions in the city.
+She began her legal career as a public defender at the Legal Aid Society and went on to head the Brooklyn regional office of the New York state AG’s office.
 She is the first woman of color to hold statewide office in New York and the first woman to be elected AG.

 Read less